Coxheath: Landmarks

 Holy Trinity Church, on Heath Road, is a distinctive landmark of Coxheath.

 A replica beacon bearing the village's coat of arms celebrates the area's role as a signal bonfire site since the time of the Armada stands on the side of the Heath Road opposite the Bird in Hand public house.
 The original beacon, and its first replica, were blown down and replaced.

 Twinning with La Séguinière

 The twinning of La Séguinière and Coxheath was born from a meeting of representatives from the two villages in 1995.
 It was formalized by La Séguinière in 2003 and by Coxheath in 2004.
 Its main objective is to promote linguistic and cultural exchanges between the two villages.

 Alternating between the two municipalities, a meeting is held each year.
 The proposed association also aims to foster placements for young people in England and France.

 Governance

-The current parish chairman is Mr Clive Parker.
-Coxheath is part of the parliamentary constituency of Maidstone and the Weald, whose Member of Parliament as of May 2010 is Helen Grant of the Conservative Party.
+The current parish chairman is Mr Gavin Crickett.
+Coxheath is part of the parliamentary constituency of Weald of Kent, whose Member of Parliament as of 2025 is Katie Lam of the Conservative Party.
 Prior to Brexit in 2020, it was represented by the South East England constituency for the European Parliament.